Travel Advisory for Republic of Benin

 Do

-- Seek explicit permission before photographing any individual or traditional market scene.
+- Seek permission before photographing individuals or groups.

 Don't